ShunHidaka/GSMINRESpp/README.md

 where $A$ is **real symmetric** or **Hermitian** matrix and $B$ is **positive definite real symmetric** or **positive definite Hermitian** matrices.

+---

 ## Requirement

-- C++ compiler
+- C++17 compiler
 - BLAS library
-- LAPACK library (Used in the sample programs, but 無ければコンパイルが通らない)
+- LAPACK library (required for sample programs, but **complication will fail without it in some BLAS/LAPACK**)
-- C compiler (Optional, for C API)
+- C compiler (optional, for C API)
-- Fortran compiler (Optional, for Fortran interface)
+- Fortran compiler (optional, for Fortran interface)
 - `make` or `CMake`
 - Python3 with `numpy` and `scipy` (used for matrix data conversion)
 <!-- zrot_ が原因